-Submission: The application and all attachments must be submitted via the Endowment's grantee portal: https://usendowment.force.com/grantee/.
-The application will be available on the Endowment's website from November 21, 2022, to March 6, 2023, 8 p.m.
+Submission: The application and all attachments must be submitted via the Endowment's grantee portal:

+https://usendowment.my.site.com/grantee/.
+The application will be available on the Endowment's website until April 22, 2024, 8 p.m.
 EST.

 Note: If you already have an account from a previous Endowment project, please use those login credentials.
 If you are a new user, please click on "New User" and follow the instructions to create an account.
 Once created, click on the "View Current RFPs" tab.
 For portal assistance please contact subawards@usendowment.org.